-Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021

 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

 (1) Company history

 Namchow Holdings Co., Ltd. (formerly called Namchow Chemical Industrial Co., Ltd.) (the Company) was incorporated on March 29, 1952 as a corporation limited by shares under the laws of the Republic of China (R.O.C.).
 The consolidated financial statements comprise the Company and its Subsidiaries (the Group).
 The Group is engaged in the manufacture, sale, and processing of edible and non-edible oil products and frozen dough, as well as dish and laundry liquid detergent, it also provides management consulting services.